adrien-dubois/unlimited-medium-freedium/README.md

 - Settings: `https://medium.com/settings`
 - Any other non-article pages

 > **Note**: This pattern set is not exhaustive.
 Medium may use additional URL patterns for articles that are not currently recognized.
-If you encounter a valid Medium article that isn't being redirected, please [file a bug report](https://github.com/danglingP0inter/unlimited-medium-freedium/issues) with the URL pattern so we can add support for it.
+If you encounter a valid Medium article that isn't being redirected, please [file a bug report](https://github.com/danglingP0inter/unlimited-medium-freedium/issues) with the URL pattern so I can add support for it.

 ## Installation